Equal and Free?

 - Baroness Cox

-Baroness Cox’s Private Member’s Bill seeks to protect British women in polygamous households or those who have had a religious-only marriage, to find upon divorce they have little to no rights in terms of finance or property.
+Baroness Cox’s Private Member’s seeks to protect British women in polygamous households or those who have had a religious-only marriage, to find upon divorce they have little to no rights in terms of finance or property.

 Why support Equal and Free?